aquasecurity/trivy-operator/docs/getting-started/quick-start.md

 as well as the ConfigAuditReport named `replicaset-nginx-78449c65d46` are automatically garbage collected.

 !!! tip
-If you do not want only the latest ReplicaSet in your Deployment to be scanned for vulnerabilities, you can set the value of the `OPERATOR_VULNERABILITY_SCANNER_SCAN_ONLY_CURRENT_REVISIONS` environment variable to `false` in the operator's deployment descriptor.
+If you want the vulnerability scanner to analyze more than just the most recent ReplicaSet in your Deployment, set the `OPERATOR_VULNERABILITY_SCANNER_SCAN_ONLY_CURRENT_REVISIONS` environment variable to false in the operator’s deployment descriptor.

 !!! tip
-If you do not want only the latest ReplicaSet in your Deployment to be scanned for config audit, you can set the value of the `OPERATOR_CONFIG_AUDIT_SCANNER_SCAN_ONLY_CURRENT_REVISIONS` environment variable to `false` in the operator's deployment descriptor.
+To have the configuration audit scanner check all ReplicaSets instead of only the latest one, set the `OPERATOR_CONFIG_AUDIT_SCANNER_SCAN_ONLY_CURRENT_REVISIONS` environment variable to false in the operator’s deployment descriptor.

 !!! tip
 You can get and describe `vulnerabilityreports` and `configauditreports` as built-in Kubernetes objects: